 If unwanted payments of benefit are being made into your bank account in this way, get further advice.

 If your adviser is unable to resolve the problem, ask them to contact us at [email protected] and we will help to resolve the issue.
-For this issue only, we can offer direct help to claimants.
+For this issue only, we can also offer direct help to claimants.

 Further help on benefits and tax credits